ccinf/GettingCleaningData/CodeBook.md

 ##Data Set Transformation:##

 The data was further transformed to compute the averages of mean and standard deviation features per subject per activity.
-The results of this transformation can be viewed in tidy.txt.
+The results of this transformation can be viewed in tidy.txt which, in addition to the averages in the features columns (columns 3-68), it contains a subject identifier and the activity performed.